madanyc/workfront-learn.en/help/fusion/2-understand-the-basics/beyond-basic-mapping-walkthrough.md

 ---
 title: Beyond Basic Mapping Walkthrough
 description: In this video, you will change some project fields in the scenario you created previously using the mapping panel formulas in [!DNL Adobe Workfront Fusion].
-topic:
+topic: null
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 9004
+exl-id: 3161f088-2d94-4a05-9151-d4ddc638afb0
 ---
 # Beyond basic mapping walkthrough